HugoKlepsch/reverse-proxy/README.md

 }
 ```

-* Add a `server` block that listens on port 443 with ssl.
+* Add a `server` block that listens on port 443 with SSL.
 It should have a
 `proxy_pass` directive that points to the upstream app (`foo` from earlier).
 Ex: